jeyeager65/ESP3D-WEBUI-Mods/Extensions/JoyJog/README.md

 - Joystick
   - Mouse - Click and drag the center circle.
 The machine will move at the specified direction at a feedrate proportional to the distance from the center.
 Releasing the mouse click will cancel the current jog.
   - Touch - Similar to mouse.
 Touch and drag the center circle.
 Lifting the finger will cancel the current jog.
+- Jog XY Button
+  - Click to display XY jog.
+This is the default.
+- Jog Z Button
+  - Click to display Z jog.
 - Cancel Jog Button
   - If the jog is not cancelling as expected, this can be clicked to cancel the current jog.
 Typically this is not needed but in some circumstances it can be helpful.